 Installing your Cub Cadet mower belt only to have it come off again can be frustrating!
-Changing your mower belt can be a pretty time consuming task especially if you need to remove your mower deck like you have to do for Cub Cadet riding mowers.
+Changing your mower belt can be a pretty time-consuming task especially if you need to remove your mower deck like you have to do for Cub Cadet riding mowers.

 There are several items you need to check on your mower deck so you don’t have to keep replacing your mower belt.
 These can be checked and fixed with a few simple tools.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

 Reasons Your Belt Keeps Coming Off Your Cub Cadet

 Look at your belt and check to make sure it is fitting tight.
 If it seems loose, this could be a sign that your belt is getting worn and stretching from normal use.

 Other indications it’s time to change your worn Cub Cadet belt is when the belt has a glazed and shiny appearance to it or it is starting to show signs of cracking.